Prioritisation: What Changes First

 That’s product-market fit.
 Not a guess.
 Evidence.

-The team grows from five to fifteen.
-Two cities.
-New subscribers arriving faster than at any point in the company’s history.
+The team grows from five to twelve.
+A second city goes on the calendar.
+New subscribers arrive faster than at any point in the company’s history.
 And then the problems change.

 The techniques from the first two series got Greenbox here.
 But “here” is a different kind of problem.
 Not “what should we build?” but “how do we build at scale without the system collapsing under its own weight?”